 Ages 10 and up.
 Younger people can assist older adults when they are not comfortable with computers.

-Locate 12 to 20 photos on your computer relating to a single story line to upload.
+Locate up to 20 photos on your computer relating to a single story-line for uploading.

 Drag and drop photos in an order that best tells the story.

-Write a short narrative about the experience represented in each photo
+Write a short narrative about the experiences represented in each photo